 My first gazpacho recipe came from Serendipity, a café in Cary that sold delicious lunches and desserts to SAS employees in the days when one had to leave the office, not yet a “campus,” to find lunch.
 In fact Serendipity is still in Cary.
-Serendipity’s gazpacho recipe was printed in The News and Observer in about 1980 with a picture of the owners, my fellow LLL Leader Susan and her then-husband John, who did the cooking.
+Serendipity’s gazpacho recipe was printed in a newspaper in about 1980 with a picture of the owners, my fellow LLL Leader Susan and her then-husband John, who did the cooking.
 Alas, I lost Serendipity’s gazpacho recipe.

 Gazpacho is a subject on which many cooks hold firm opinions.
 Bread or no bread?
 Chunky or smooth?
 I fall into the chunky-no-bread quadrant.
 My favorite restaurant gazpacho nowadays is Melinda Blanchard’s Chunky Gazpacho, served at Blanchard’s Beach Shack and Blanchard’s Restaurant on the island of Anguilla.
 Melinda adds plenty of dill and her recipe is on page 44 of At Blanchard’s Table: A Trip to the Beach Cookbook, by Melinda Blanchard and Robert Blanchard.
 At Blanchard’s Table contains lots of other great recipes.

 This gazpacho recipe comes from The Charlotte Observer’s Kathleen Purvis who attributes it to her friend Fred Vultee.
 You can always find Fred’s Really Tomatoey Gazpacho in our fridge during the summer.
 Gazpacho is forgiving of larger or smaller quantities of vegetables.
 If you have a dozen little shishito peppers and no large green sweet pepper, that will work.

 4 to 5 large tomatoes (about 2-3 pounds), plus 1 more tomato for topping

 1/2 large sweet onion